femke77/readme-generator/README.md

 ## Questions ❓

-If you have any questions about the repo, open an issue or contact me directly at megan.meyers.388@gmail.com.
+If you have any questions about the repo or notice any bugs you want to report, open an issue or contact me directly at megan.meyers.388@gmail.com.